 Keypads and Touch Screens

-Early smart locks use keypads as means of entry, offering the user to set up a unique pin code to gain access.
+Early smart door locks used keypads as means of entry, offering the user to set up a unique pin code to gain access.
 Newer smarts locks have replaced keypads with touch screens with panels instead of buttons, for sleeker design and increased security.

 Why doesn’t everyone have a smart lock?